aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/print-and-preview/page-setup-and-printing-options/_index.md

 {{% alert color="primary" %}}

 Sometimes, developers need to configure page setup and print settings to control the printing process.
-Page setup and print settings offer various options and are fully supported in Aspose.Cells.
+Page setup and print settings offer various options and are fully supported in Aspose.Cells for Python via .NET.

-This article shows how to create a console application in Visual Studio.Net, and apply page setup and printing options to a worksheet with a few simple lines of code using the Aspose.Cells API.
+This article shows how to create a console application in Visual Studio.Net, and apply page setup and printing options to a worksheet with a few simple lines of code using the Aspose.Cells for Python via .NET API.

 {{% /alert %}}

 ## **Working with Page and Print Settings**

-For this example, we created a workbook in Microsoft Excel and use Aspose.Cells to set page setup and print options.
+For this example, we created a workbook in Microsoft Excel and use Aspose.Cells for Python via .NET to set page setup and print options.

 ### **Using Aspose.Cells to set Page Setup Options**